WarzoneMC/tgm/README.md

 2. **Map.json scripting language.**
 Maps need access to a baseline scripting service that allow for map-specific dynamic content.
 As an example, a map should be able to provide different spawn points as the match time progresses.

+3. This project is heavily influenced by [PGM](https://github.com/OvercastNetwork/ProjectAres).
+Our goal with TGM is to shift more of the game logic to Java as opposed to map configuration files.
+This allows for rapid development and modernization of gamemodes over time.
 ```
 "spawns": [
 		{